Infrared Nanospectroscopy (AFM-IR): Fuel cells

 AFM-IR has been used to study hydrated Nafion membranes used as separators in fuel cells.
 The measurements revealed the distribution of free and ionically bound water on the Nafion surface.

 Photonic nanoantennas

 AFM-IR has been used to study the surface plasmon resonance in heavily silicon-doped indium arsenide microparticles.
 Gold split ring resonators have been studied for use with Surface-Enhanced Infrared Absorption Spectroscopy.
 In this case AFM-IR was used to measure the local field enhancement of the plasmonics structures (~30X) at 100 nm spatial resolution.

 Pharmaceutical sciences

-AFM-IR has been used to study miscibility and phase separation in drug polymer blends, the chemical analysis of nanocrystalline drug particles as small 90 nm across, the interaction of chromosomes with chemotherapeutics drugs, and of amyloids with pharmacological approches to contrast neurodegeneration.
+AFM-IR has been used to study miscibility and phase separation in drug polymer blends, the chemical analysis of nanocrystalline drug particles as small 90 nm across, the interaction of chromosomes with chemotherapeutics drugs, and of amyloids with pharmacological approaches to contrast neurodegeneration.